 - Certified true copies of the identification documents and the proof of address of all the directors, shareholders with 10% of issued shares or above and beneficial owners

-- Ownership structure chart showing the company name, ownership % and the information of all the layers until the beneficial owner of the company structure.
+- Ownership structure chart showing the company name, ownership percentage and the information of all the layers until the beneficial owner of the company structure.

 4. Choosing business premises

-Hong Kong has a wide variety of business premises even within a close distance from its CBD.
+Hong Kong has a wide variety of business premises even within a close distance from its central business district (CBD).
 While property prices in the premium “Central” location can be very high, Hong Kong’s compactness and excellent transport system mean that good-value sites can be found within a short travelling distance of the CBD.
 The central corridor on Hong Kong Island extends from Sheung Wan in the west to Quarry Bay in the east, whilst accommodation is generally cheaper in Kowloon (across the harbour).

 Office searches are normally arranged through an agent and procedures are straightforward.
 Renovations and refurbishment can be carried out quickly and economically.